mbk-dev/okama/docs/index.rst

 Okama Documentation
 ===================

 *okama* is a library with investment portfolio analyzing & optimization tools.
+CFA recommendations are used in quantitative finance.

 *okama* goes with **free** «end of day» historical stock markets data and macroeconomic indicators through API.